Constitutional commissions

 South African Human Rights Commission (SAHRC)

-The powers and functions of the commission are further detailed in the Human Rights Commission Act of 1994.
-The commission is also tasked with overseeing the national preventive mechanism, which was created as part of South Africa’s adherence to the United Nations Optional Protocol to the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; and managing the independent monitoring mechanism in line with the United Nations Convention on the Rights of Persons with Disabilities.
+The commission is also tasked with overseeing the national preventive mechanism, which was created as part of South Africa’s adherence to the United Nations Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; and managing the independent monitoring mechanism in line with the United Nations Convention on the Rights of Persons with Disabilities.

 Public Protector of South Africa